Anchorage, Alaska: Climate

-Anchorage has a subarctic climate (Köppen climate classification: Dfc) but with strong maritime influences that lead to a relatively moderate climate.
+Anchorage has a subarctic climate (Köppen climate classification: Dfc on the borderline of Dfb, Trewartha Eolo bordering on Dclo), with strong maritime influences that lead to a relatively moderate climate, in contrast to the much more continental Fairbanks.
 Most of its precipitation falls in late summer.
 Average daytime summer temperatures range from approximately 55 to 78 F; average daytime winter temperatures are about 5 to 30 F. Anchorage has a frost-free growing season that averages slightly over 101 days.
 According to local folklore, when a native plant called fireweed goes to seed after a full bloom, the first snowfall of winter is 6 weeks away.

 Average January low and high temperatures at Ted Stevens Anchorage International Airport (ANC) are 11 to 23 F with an average winter snowfall of 75.5 in.
 The 2011–2012 winter had 134.5 in, which made it the snowiest winter on record, topping the 1954–1955 winter with 132.8 in.
 The coldest temperature ever recorded at the original weather station at Merrill Field on the East end of 5th Avenue was −38 F on February 3, 1947.

 Summers are mild (although cool compared to the contiguous US and even interior Alaska), and it can rain frequently, although not abundantly.
 Average July low and high temperatures are 52 to 66 F and the highest reading ever recorded was 90 F on July 4, 2019.
 The average annual precipitation at the airport is 16.63 in.
 Anchorage's latitude causes summer days to be very long and winter daylight hours to be very short.
 The city is often cloudy during the winter, which further decreases the amount of sunlight experienced by residents.